Prescoter/Emora-Project/README.md

 ### Using setup

-If you don't want to or can't build the software yourself, you can download its setup [here](https://github.com/Prescoter/Emora-Project/releases/tag/v1.0)
+If you don't want to or can't build the software yourself, you can download its setup/portable version [here](https://github.com/Prescoter/Emora-Project/releases/tag/v1.1)

 ### Building from source